Skip to content

 Exit codes: 0 = clean.
 2 = blocking (stderr sent to agent as feedback).
 Other = non-blocking.
 PostToolUse does NOT support additionalContext JSON output (GitHub #18427).
 Exit 2 + stderr is the only feedback mechanism.

 As an example, our production implementation has 15 blocking checks and 1 non-blocking warning.
-Yours will differ — the point is to codify your project’s specific rules:
+Yours will differ.
+The point is to codify your project’s specific rules:

 | Check | Category | What it catches |